: The wine shop is down to their last two cases of the '82 Chambolle-Musigny. Why don't you dash right down before someone snaps them up?

 - Dracula never drinks... wine.
 He just offers it to his guests.

-- Sideways: So much so, almost to the point where there's more about wine than the people.
+- So much so in Sideways, almost to the point where there's more about wine than the people.
 Considering most of the story involves wine lovers touring the wine country, this is to be expected.

 - Discussed on an episode of Red Dwarf where Lister complains about "total smegheads" who always drink wine.
 "What'll you have on your cornflakes, darling?
 Oh, I'll have some WINE!"

-- The animated intro to the "Mystery" segment of Masterpiece Theater featured a widow drinking wine at someone's grave.
+- The animated intro to Mystery!, the sister series of Masterpiece Theatre, featured a widow drinking wine at someone's grave.

 - Frasier does this.
 He and Niles even were part of a wine club.